Referrals & Rebates - Medicare, Private Health & NDIS

 Please see Visiting our Allied Health Professionals for more details on these plans.

-Our HICAPS terminal enables direct claiming using your Health Fund Card on the day of your allied health appointment.
-Levels of cover vary between and within funds so it is a good idea to contact your private health fund prior to your appointment to check if you have Extras cover for the particular service.
+Private Health rebates may be available.
+Levels of cover vary between and within funds so it is a good idea to contact your private health fund prior to your appointment or delivery to check if you have Family Cover for neonatal care or Extras cover for the particular allied health service.

 Private health funds do not cover appointments with medical doctors.